Ron Arad Tel Aviv, Israel, b. 1951

 Lives and works in London, UK

-His iconic art pieces are represented in outstanding public and private collections and are widely exhibited around the world.
-In 2008, Pompidou Centre in Paris celebrated Arad’s achievements with a large-scale retrospective that later travelled to the Museum of Modern Art in New York and Stedelijk Museum in Amsterdam.
+Arad’s works are held in major public and private collections worldwide and have been the subject of numerous international exhibitions.
+A major retrospective organized by the Centre Pompidou in Paris in 2008 later traveled to the Museum of Modern Art in New York and the Stedelijk Museum in Amsterdam.

-Arad has won numerous international awards and publishes regularly and extensively.
-He was Professor of Design at the Hochschule in Vienna from 1994 to 1997, and later Professor of Design Products at the Royal College of Art in London until 2009, when he was made Professor Emeritus.
-In 2013, he was elected a Royal Academician by the Royal Academy of Art in London.
+In addition to his creative work, Arad has played an important role as an educator.
+He was Professor of Design at the Hochschule für angewandte Kunst in Vienna from 1994 to 1997, and later led the Design Products department at the Royal College of Art in London, where he was made Professor Emeritus in 2009.
+In 2013, he was elected a Royal Academician by the Royal Academy of Arts in London.

 Selected public collections: